valhalla/chef-valhalla/README.md

           ░        ░  ░    ░  ░ ░  ░  ░      ░  ░    ░  ░    ░  ░     ░  ░
          ░

 Valhalla is an open source routing engine and accompanying libraries for use with Open Street Map and other open data sets.
 The chef-valhalla repository, as its name suggests, is a chef cookbook.
 The cookbook demonstrates how to deploy the valhalla stack to a virtual machine (sample vagrant file included).
 Upon completion the virtual machine will have cut a set of routable graph tiles and started up a server to hanlde route requests against that tile set.
+We hope this can serve as a primer on how to get up and running with the valhalla code base or even deploy your own routing cluster.

 Overview
 --------